QubitPi/general-relativity/README.md

 Ancient Greek Texts
 -------------------

-The Greek font above was inspired by the Zeph fonts invented by [the Loeb Classical Library in Harvard University](https://www.hup.harvard.edu/series/loeb-classical-library), who publishes Ancient Greek and Latin original texts I've been enjoying reading since I was a college student.
+The Greek font used in Euclid's Element section was inspired by the Zeph fonts invented by [the Loeb Classical Library in Harvard University](https://www.hup.harvard.edu/series/loeb-classical-library), who publishes Ancient Greek and Latin original texts I've been enjoying reading since I was a college student.

 The Zeph fonts are based on 'Porson' Greek [according to the information provided by Harvard University Press](https://www.loebclassics.com/page/logo)
 (HUP).
 But the Zeph\* fonts themselves seem to be custom commissions for HUP for use in Loeb books, which means the